Click or scroll down to see pictures of Pippi's "Town Walk"

 When we got the news, our black Lab, Sabrina, was about 6 months old and learning well.
 We decided we would

 take Pippi back and get her certified as a therapy dog.
-She is a working dog and loves people.
+She is a working dog at heart and loves people.
 After

 by a highly respected national therapy dog organization.
+She now makes weekly visits to disabled Vets at the Verteran's Hospital.
 Pippi and Sabrina have bonded well.
 We

 Pippi with Verna after returning from work at the Veteran's Home